radoslavdodek/flink-kafka-streaming-example/README.md

 In order to run this project locally, you will need:
 - Docker
-- Java 11 (Apache Flink requires Java 8 or 11 for the job JAR files)
+- Java 11 (Apache Flink requires Java 8 or 11 for the application JAR files)
 - Gradle

 ## Running the Apache Flink and Kafka locally